tanny2015/CPPQA_SIX/README.md

 HELLO!
-THIS IS THE ANSWERS TO PPQA_SIX(the Abbreviation there)
+THIS IS mine EXERCISE  ANSWERS TO PPQA_SIX(the Abbreviation there)